WICG/user-preference-media-features-headers/README.md

 ## Example

-1. The client makes an initial request as follows.
+1. The client makes an initial request to the server as follows.
    ```bash
    GET / HTTP/1.1
    Host: example.com